 Each time a project must stop because of outdated specifications or a lack of information, the schedule slips.
 During the planning phase, gather and verify the latest floor plans, electrical information, permit requirements, and any other information contractors and designers will need.

-3. Store furnishing and fixtures in portable storage containers.
+3. Store fixtures in portable storage containers.

 Whenever the construction team moves furniture or has to work around existing fixtures, the effort takes additional time.
-Before the project begins, transition everything in the buildings under renovation into movable storage that can be parked in an unused corner of campus.
+Before the project begins, transition everything in the buildings under renovation into movable storage for schools that can be parked in an unused corner of campus.

 5. Use mobile storage for materials, tools, and equipment.

-Save time and reduce risk of losing valuable supplies by providing a PODS container for the construction crew.
+Save time and reduce the risk of losing valuable supplies by providing a PODS container for your construction crews.
 When you place the PODS container near the building they’re working on, the crew can quickly grab everything they need and save time and money.